My Health Journey with Narcolepsy and Using Personalized Nutrition to Heal

 Living with Narcolepsy is the Equivalent of 32 Hours of Sleep Deprivation

-For those that don’t know what narcolepsy is, it’s a neurological disease characterized by issues regulating the sleep-wake cycle.
+For those that don’t know what narcolepsy is, it’s a neurological sleep disorder characterized by issues regulating the sleep-wake cycle.
 Approximately one in every 2,000 people in the United States suffers with narcolepsy.
 Symptoms include inability to control when you fall asleep, like the guy in Rat Race that falls asleep standing up; sleep attacks; cataplexies; sleep paralysis; and hallucinations.
 To most, it not only doesn’t seem like a serious disease, many find it comical.
 It makes for funny stories when you fall asleep next to a dumpster, on a ski lift, during a test, or at the dentist.
 But for people facing narcolepsy, it’s an everyday struggle to find the energy to live life.
 It’s estimated in research that being narcoleptic is equivalent to a 32-hour sleep deprivation for a normal person.

 “There is No Research”